Netherlands - Generic Functions for data exchange Implementation Guide

 Practitioner

-This resourcetype is out-of-scope for this IG-version Practitioner is a health worker such as physician, nurse, pharmacist, community health worker, district health manager, etc. Practitioners have a name and may have qualifications (like in the Dutch BIG-register).
-The registration (Administration Directory) of Practitioners may be assigned to the Dutch BIG-register or similar organizations.
-The NL-GF-Practitioner profile: no extra constraints on top of mCSD & nl-core profiles.
+This resource type is out-of-scope for this IG-version Practitioner is a health worker such as physician, nurse, pharmacist, community health worker, district health manager, etc. Practitioners have a name and may have qualifications (like in the Dutch BIG-register).
+The registry (Administration Directory) of Practitioners may be operated by the Dutch BIG-register or similar organizations.
+The NL-GF-Practitioner profile: no extra constraints on top of mCSD & NL profiles.

 OrganizationAffiliation